-Grant, 22 yrs old, was born in captivity from a mustang mare (Charlotte) and a burro on August 13, 1996 in New York.
+Grant, 25 yrs old, was born in captivity from a mustang mare (Charlotte) and a burro on August 13, 1996 in New York.
 He was brought to this rescue along with his mother; neither having had any previous handling.
 Mom did very well with training.
 After some serious attempts to train Grant, he decided to remain independent.
-Not all of us ever fit in "the box" we're given.
+Not all of us ever fit in “the box” we’re given.
 So it is with Grant.
-He lives happily here, going out daily with friends and coming into his stall every night.
-We will honor this special guy and enjoy what he has to offer, especially his gift of guidance to Jazz.
+He lives happily here, providing assistance to Jazz.
+He has become Jazz’ eyes and protector.

 Sponsored by: Phyllis Devoronine

 Ginger, 29 yrs old, got the attention of a whole city when she required surgery for fractured bones in her knee.
 The entire community came together to finance necessary surgery and follow-up care.
 Her recovery is complete and although pain free, she is left with a slight limp.
 Thus, she will require lifetime care here.

 Registered name, Brilliant Disguise.
 She is a Registered Half Arabian, Half Trakhener cross.
 This 32 yr.old chestnut mare has done it all, well broke and ridden regularly.
 She is high-spirited and needs an experienced rider.
 Due to her age she now deserves a life of retirement and loving care with light riding and plenty of pasture time.
 She is good for the farrier.